viktorkkost/Heroku-based-Discord-music-bot/README.md

 # How to create and host your own Discord music bot for free
 ## Overview
-This is a Python-based Heroku-compatible Discord bot that can search and play videos from YouTube.
-Only the bare minimum is included here, but with a few changes you can easily run it locally or host in for free on [Heroku](https://www.heroku.com/platform).
+This is a Python-based Heroku-ready Discord bot that can search and play videos from YouTube.
+Only the bare minimum is included here, but with a few simple changes you can easily run it locally or host it for free on [Heroku](https://www.heroku.com/platform).
 It's intended for personal use in a private server "for friends", although you can do whatever you want with it.
 It's also easily customizable if you know even a little Python.
 The almost ready-to-use code fixes *most* common issues encountered when trying to play music videos from YouTube.

 Below are explained most of the steps required to make your own bot using this code and host it 24/7 for free.
 ## Downloading this repository